 It helps you reduce shallow work

-Shallow work is the term that describes urgent but not very important tasks like paperwork, emails, chat messages, etc. Time blocking allows you to set clear limits on how much time you can spend on this kind of work per day.
+Shallow work is the term that describes urgent but not very important tasks like paperwork, emails, chat messages, etc. The time blocking method allows you to set clear limits on how much time you can spend on this kind of work per day.
 You can group shallow tasks in one or several dedicated time blocks to manage them all together so that you can reduce the context switching from higher-impact work.

 It makes you realistic about how you spend time

 It’s not an easy job to predict how much time a task will take.
 In general, we tend to underestimate our efforts and then get into a situation when we don’t have enough time to accomplish a task.
 Blocking physical space on your calendar makes you far more aware of how much time you need to do a certain type of work.
 Then, when you do similar work next time, you can refer to your previous experience and make more accurate estimations.